At work for you 24/7, no matter the weather

 Below are the most common causes of power outages

 Tree branches can collapse even in ideal conditions.
-Tree limbs touching power lines or falling onto electrical equipment are the most frequent cause of power outages.
+Tree limbs touching power lines or falling onto electrical equipment are frequently the cause of power outages.
 Weather, tree age and pruning all impact how often trees interfere with your power.
 Falling branches often cause a power surge or flickering.

 Lightning often strikes tall objects like trees, utility poles, wires and transformers to serve as a conductor.
 When lightning strikes electrical equipment, it can cause a loss of power.